alexferrer/xplane_thermals/README.md

 Thermals rise till they reach cloudbase or the top of the lift.
 At this point they dwindle off.
 When a wing of a plane hits a thermal and the other wing does not, the plane tends to roll against the lift.
-When the wing of the plane is on a roll, the thermal roll factor is reduced (less arm momentum)
+When the wing of the plane is on a roll, the thermal roll factor is reduced (less arm momentum) Thermals gain and loose strength along with the height of the sun in the sky

+A random thermal generator menu allows the user to select quantity of thermals, size and strength.
+The thermal placement is random, but smart enough not to set thermals above water surfaces.

+A thermal visualization aid (shows markers where the thermals are) exists with an option to turn it on/off on the plugin menu

 Todo:
 Thermals have cycles, begin, middle, end and they tend to keep a basic timming.